binaryage/fscript-osax/readme.md

 # HolyCrash.osax

-**HolyCrash** is scripting addition which adds AppleScript command to crash any application.
+**HolyCrash** is a scripting addition which adds a new Apple Script command to crash any application.
 Provides you with God's powers.

         God answer you on the day you crash,
         The name God-of-Jacob put you out of harm's reach,